shlawgathon/ICBG/icbg-spec.md

  * This setup enables AI-powered gift pairing with email notifications
  * via the AgentMail MCP server from the Dedalus Marketplace.
  */
-import Dedalus from 'dedalus-labs';
+import Dedalus from "dedalus-labs";
-import { DedalusRunner } from 'dedalus-labs';
+import { DedalusRunner } from "dedalus-labs";

 /**
  * Initializes the Dedalus client with API key from environment.